Common Arguments and Responses

 "Pro-Lifers are just Pro-Birth/Anti-Abortion."

-"We are also opposed to suicide, euthanasia, and the death penalty."
+"We are also opposed to suicide and euthanasia."

 It's certainly true that the Pro-Life Movement focuses a lot of time on the abortion issue, but we object to all attacks on life.
 Abortion is the most prevalent issue, because it is so widespread and federally legal, but in districts where euthanasia and assisted suicide are legal, we oppose them openly, as well.